 Some North American scholars use a special format to use the concept of objective: object(ive).
 For example, David Russell uses the following sentences to describe Activity Theory in a paper titled Activity Theory and Its Implications for Writing Instruction, “I use the term object(ive) because it refers not only to persons or objects in a passive state (what is acted on) but also to the goal of an intentional activity, an objective, although the objective may be envisioned differently by different participants in the activity system.”

 Future and Present

-In a recent work, Oliver Ding connected Activity Theory and Anticipatory Systems Theory.
-In the diagram below, he assigned Object to Present and Objective to Future.
+In 2021, Oliver Ding connected Activity Theory and Anticipatory Systems Theory.
+In the diagram below, he assigned Object to the Present and Objective to the Future.

 The above diagram is part of the iART Framework.
 The name iART stands for i +Activity + Relationship + Time.
 The framework highlights three contexts of personal development:

 - Practice context: the “Know—Act” ecology (Activity).

 - Spatial context: the “Self — Other” ecology (Relationship)